duchengyao/gpu-based-image-stitching/README.md

 * **`Real FPS` is much slower than `FPS`**: `imwrite` takes a lot of time.
 * **Stitching will never stop**: I didn't think about the way to use the dataset before, so I added a `dataset branch`.
 You can follow [this commit](https://github.com/duchengyao/gpu-based-image-stitching/commit/210fe9a17eb15a92f5d5eb9dc16d53605abbf44b) to modify your code.
 It will stop after stitching, but the program will not exit.
-The test set will generate 149 pictures.
+The dataset `datasets/air-4cam-mp4` will generate 149 pictures.

 Welcome to pull requests!

 ## 0x03 Example